nus-cs2030s/2223-s2/docs/27-inference.md

 - Due to the bound of the type parameter, `T` must be a subtype of `GetAreable` (i.e. `T <: GetAreable`)
 - `Array<Circle>` must be a subtype of `Array<? extends T>`, so `T` must be a supertype of `Circle` (i.e. `Circle <: T <: Object`)

-Intersecting all three of these constraints:
+Solving for all three of these constraints:
 ```
 Circle <: T <: Shape
 ```